 The Swag in use on a frosty UK Canoe Camp trip

-In Australian historical terms, a swag is a waterproof bedroll.
+In Australian historical terms, a swag is basically a waterproof bedroll.
 In the 1800s and first half of the 20th century a swagman was an itinerant rural worker – usually but not always sheep shearers – who carried their bedroll ‘swag’ with their belongings wrapped in them on their back.
 Most modern swags however are only used for bedding, but they are typically made with a waterproof outer section – traditionally canvas but more recent swags use more modern materials.
 Before motor transport was common, foot travel over long distances was essential to workers who were travelling in the Australian bush and who could not afford a horse.
 Itinerant workers who travelled from farm to farm sheep shearing in the late 19th and early 20th centuries were called “swagmen” because they carried all their possessions in a swag.
 This image was immortalised in Australian culture by the song Waltzing Matilda.

 A swag is also referred to as a “Matilda”, “Drum” or “Bluey” and hence “Waltzing matilda”, “walking along with my swag” (from the German auf der Walz, which means to travel while working as a craftsman) “humping bluey”.
 Bluey refers to the favoured blue color of cloth blankets used in the bedrolls.
 The word Swag itself appears to come from old norse word for “swing” or thing that “swings or sways”, can also be applied to a person’s gait as they carry something, swaying along.
 This word can be found in recored use back as far at the 11th century.